The Ultimate Guide to Intermittent Fasting for Weight Loss

 Intermittent fasting is an eating schedule where you only consume food (or drinks containing calories), within certain periods of time – and the rest of the time, you fast.
 This means that you don’t consume anything that adds calories into your body within the fasting time-frame.
 There are also different types of fasting schedules (which we’ll go into a bit later), and you have the freedom to choose the one that works best with your individual lifestyle and goals.

 Even though intermittent fasting guides when you should and should not eat, there are no restrictions on what you can eat.
-Therefore, you can pair intermittent fasting with any type of eating plan you desire; But note that you will see the best results when paired with a clean, balanced diet and other healthy lifestyle practices.
+Therefore, you can pair intermittent fasting with any type of eating plan you desire (like the keto diet).
+But note that you will see the best results when paired with a clean, balanced diet and other healthy lifestyle practices.